icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient-a-history.md

 so that ddclient's behaviour can be "aligned" with the [official documentation](https://www.namecheap.com/support/knowledgebase/article.aspx/583/11/how-do-i-configure-ddclient).
 The official documentation doesn't even mention anything about updating multiple domains (it only mentions multiple sub-domains), so I'm not sure what the intent of this PR was.
-I guess if you consider the comment links to the old patch to be part of the official documentation, then yes, I suppose removing good functionality so that it can be patched via the blog post again would be "aligning" ddclient with the offical docs.
+I guess if you consider the comment links to the old patch method to be part of the official documentation, then yes, I suppose removing good functionality so that it can be patched via the blog post again would be "aligning" ddclient with the offical docs.
 I can't blame anyone for this except Namecheap, since they are the ones that haven't added these important details to their docs for 4+ years.
 Unfortunately, this change made it into ddclient version 3.9.0, which means we are back to having to patch the latest version of ddclient or use an older version of it (3.8.3).

 **August 29th, 2018**
-Eric Rucker submits a [bug report](https://sourceforge.net/p/ddclient/bugs/89/) explaining the problem with [PR #54](https://github.com/ddclient/ddclient/pull/54).
+Eric Rucker submits a [bug report](https://sourceforge.net/p/ddclient/bugs/89/) explaining the problem with [PR #54](https://github.com/ddclient/ddclient/pull/54) ([r204](https://sourceforge.net/p/ddclient/code/204/)).
 I find this bug report and start to make sense of it all.
 Thanks Eric!